aridjayarecipes/cutesrecipes.web.app/content/post/2153-recipe-of-award-winning-pumpkin-bread-boule.md

 - "1/2 tsp sea salt less if using table salt"
 - " nut seeds granola or whatever you want to add"
 recipeinstructions:
-- "If you don&#39;t have it ready made, roast pumpkin and make pumpkin puree.
-You&#39;ll need 80g for the bread.
+- "If you don't have it ready made, roast pumpkin and make pumpkin puree.
+You'll need 80g for the bread.
 Let cool before using puree for bread dough."
 - "In a large bowl, mix 2 cups bread flour, 1 tsp yeast, and 1/2 tsp sea salt."
 - "When pumpkin puree is cool, add to flour mixture."
 - "Cover bowl and proof the dough at room temperature for 2-3 hours."